tracey-web/ga-dash-personal/README.md

 3. Add a background image and logo
 4. Build your own personal website

 *This was a fun program I encouraged my students to do to introduce themselves to programming, web development and design.
-I completed my own site as a part of the units and teaching process considered appropriate for best teaching adults.
+I completed my own site as a part of the units and used it to demonstrate expctations through a teaching process considered appropriate for best teaching adults.